Product Manager to Developer Ratio: Rule of Thumb & Tips

 • What would you like to take more time for at work?

-"Although the product manager to developer ratio is interesting in theory, it is unlikely to play a practical role in a good team on a day-to-day basis."
+The product manager to developer ratio is theoretically interesting, but in practice it should hardly play a role in everyday life in a good team.

 Product manager to developer ratio